backupbrew/switchbrew/Error Applet.md

 | 0x8    | 0x8  | [\#ErrorCode](#ErrorCode "wikilink") |
 | 0x10   | 0x4  | Result res                           |

+ShowError: type=0, jumpFlag={varies}, contextFlag2={set when
+ErrorContext used}.

+  - If the input Result is 0xC8A2, the applet will display a special dialog regarding the current application requiring a software update, with buttons "Later" and "Restart".
+The official user-process name for this is `ShowUnacceptableApplicationVersionError`.
+  - \[3.0.0+\] There's also special dialog handling for Result 0xCAA2.
+    The official user-process name for this is `ShowUnacceptableAddOnContentVersionError`.

 ## ErrorPctlArg

 | Offset | Size | Description                |